spiralhalo/CanvasTutorial/Chapter-3.md

+# 3: Shading: Using vanilla lighting

-# Applying vanilla lighting and ambient occlusion
+## Applying vanilla lighting and ambient occlusion

 If you've followed this tutorial so far, you should have a working pipeline that renders unshaded minecraft world.
 Now let's add some lighting to make it more playable.